MrE-Fog/go-avalanria/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Report a bug
-about: SomAVNing with go-AVNereum is not working as expected
+about: Somavning with go-avalanria is not working as expected
 title: ''
 labels: 'type:bug'
 assignees: ''